How climate change impacts extreme weather across America

 Winter snowpack is declining

 Hubbard Brook Experimental Forest in New Hampshire conducted one of the longest-running studies of any kind.
-The 60-year research program concluded that winter snowpack is declining, a phenomenon that can have catastrophic effects on forest health.
-Reduced snowpack also encourages drought, as snowpack that never forms can't melt and run downhill.
+The 60-year research program concluded that winter snowpack—compressed, accumulated snow—is declining, a phenomenon that can have catastrophic effects on forest health.
+Reduced snowpack also encourages drought, as snowpack that never forms in the winter never turns to runoff in the spring.
+People in the western U.S. depend on melting mountain snowpacks for drinking water, hydropower, and irrigation.

 More water shortages could plague California and the West